wfroese/wfroese.github.io/_posts/2019-09-13-the-managers-path.md

 These are valuable insights to me because there are endless amounts of work I could be doing, and prioritizing is often difficult.
 These ideas will help me identify the highest-impact work to focus on.

-A few other key responsibilities picked up when managing a team:
+A few other key responsibilities you pick up when managing a team:

 1. Lead the delivery of major initiatives - no more small projects for you
 2. Potentially doing systems design & architecture, depending on your team